In order to correctly configure a Back-Kit application, it is important to understand how the data flows through the system.

 Components interfacing with a given event, either listen to it or emit it.
 In the latter case, it requires the page to be aware, for instance, of a loading event, or that is sending data, whereas the former is referred to event-driven behavior where the component reacts to something that happened elsewhere.

-When setting up the configuration of a single page application that utilizes web components, it is important to verify how each component interacts with the others via events.
+When setting up the configuration of a plugin which utilizes web components, it is important to verify how each component interacts with the others via events.

-It is possible, for instance, that a component requires other components to be included in the single page application in order to work properly under all circumstances.
+It is possible, for instance, for features to require multiple components to be included in the plugin.
 This is very often the case for client components, which perform crucial business logic for the rendering components to interpret data correctly.

 In general, it is recommended to always configure components keeping in mind how they interact with each event, and considering which ones they emit.